bitsofintelligence101-lab/workflows/snapmogen/README.md

---roll-cw / --roll-ccw        roll the image around the view axis --truck-left / --truck-right  slide the camera sideways --pedestal-up / --pedestal-down  raise / lower the camera --motion-scale S              intensity of all motions (default 1.0; 0.5 = subtle, 2.0 = aggressive)
+--roll-cw / --roll-ccw        roll the image around the view axis --truck-left / --truck-right  slide the camera sideways --pedestal-up / --pedestal-down  raise / lower the camera --motion-scale S              intensity of all camera motions (default 1.0; 0.5 = subtle, 2.0 = aggressive)
 ```

 Motions ease in/out (smoothstep) across the clip and stack freely: `--close-shot --pan-left --dolly-in --motion-scale 0.7` is a slow panning push-in on the head and shoulders.